 Are you an optimist or a pessimist?

-Here is a short self-assessment questionnaire from Stanford University which you can take to see your scores in terms of Permanence, Pervasiveness and Personalization and your overall score.
+Here is a short self-assessment questionnaire (no longer available) from Stanford University which you can take to see your scores in terms of Permanence, Pervasiveness and Personalization and your overall score.

 Applying Learned optimism in business